ixudra/ixd-template/readme.md

 There are several actions that need to be to be executed before development of a new application can start:

  - Download the template into a new directory: `git clone git@github.com:ixudra/ixd-template.git yourAppName`
- - Remove the existing git repository: `rm -rf YourAppName/.git`
+ - Remove the existing git repository: `rm -rf yourAppName/.git`
  - Initialize a new git repository inside the YourAppName directory: `git init`
  - Add your name and email to the .git config: `vim .git/config`
  - Add a new remote for your repository: `git remote add origin https://urlToYourAppRepository`
  - Add, commit and push your files to the repository
  - Add url and custom packages to `Config/app.php`
  - Change the name of `.env.example` to `.env`: `mv .env.example .env`
- - Modify and replace temporary values in `.env`
  - Modify and replace temporary values in `.env.testing`
  - Run `composer update --no-scripts`
  - Run `composer update`